Asrob1001/bob/README.md

 # Known bugs (don't report these!):
 On certain points on gm_flatgrass, Bob's AI may stop working.
 Unknown if this happens on other maps.
 Only report this if this occurs <b>everywhere on the map.</b>
+# Reporting issues:
+If you're going to report an issue, please include any errors if there are any.